gsperka/food-truck-display/README.md

 ## Clone Repo

 This app was created on an M3 Macbook Air using Sonoma 14.4.
+It was an implementation of the [Peck assignment](https://github.com/peck/engineering-assessment).

 ### Overview